JojiiOfficial/SSH-Desktop-remote/README.md

 If the port is not 22 you can add ':port' to the hostname-argument <br>
 If you press the '\`' key you can choose to which machine the input should be send (use the host or remote machine).
 By activating the remotemachine again you have to press <code>return</code> additionally!
 You can turn off this switch-feature by adding the <code>-t=false</code> argument in case you need the grave key or don't want to switch.
 <br><b>Note: </b>To exit this program you need to press the right control key. ('Strg' or 'Control' at the right side of the spacebar)
+If unclutter is installed, the mouse will automatically disappear if it controls the remote machine.
+You can turn this off with -e

 # Features
 - SSH